filetrust/glasswall-sdk-site/docs/4-testing/4_2-automated testing/4_2_1-GWRegressionTester.md

 `APIsToTest: <Set<TestableAPI>>` (Optional) This is a set of [TestableAPI](#testableapi) elements that specify whether "File to File" or "File to Memory" test modes are used.
 If not specified `FileToMemory` test mode is set.  `MemoryToMemory` is not supported.

 `ExportTests: <List<ExportTests>>` (Optional) A list of tests carried out on the export APIs as listed in  [Export Tests](#export-tests)

+### !VisualComparisonTestMode <a name="internalGwRegressionTesterVisualComparisonTestMode"></a>
+Mode used to test if two files, an original file, and a Glasswall processed file visually match or missmatch.

+`Mode: <GlasswallMode>` (Required) This specifies the Glasswall mode that should be used to process the files.
+Limited currently to only `ManageAndProtect`

+`VisualComparisonReturnStatus: <int>` (Required) This specifies whether the files should be visually identical, missmatched, or other return status's that may occour such as not supported filetype.
+- `0` : Visually Identical
+- `1` : Visually Different

 ### TestableAPI <a name="internalGwRegressionTesterTestableAPI"></a>